pauljamescleary/scala-pet-store/README.md

 An implementation of the java pet store using FP techniques in scala.

 # Thank you!
-Special thank you to the many [contributors](AUTHORS.md) who continue to improve the pet store
+Special thank you to [Zak Patterson](https://github.com/zakpatterson) who also maintains this project; as well as the many [contributors](AUTHORS.md) who continue to improve the pet store

 # Status
 I have most of the endpoints in place.
 There are few big pieces remaining in case y'all want to lend a hand: